An appraisal report is inspection that concludes an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-REID E. CHOATE & ASSOCIATES, LLC is always prepared to answer any questions you might have about appraisals in Hawaii County.
+REID E. CHOATE & ASSOCIATES, LLC is always more than happy to answer any concerns you might have about appraisals in Pahoa and Hawaii County.

 Got a Question?